Darren-Chambers/deploy-vsp360-ova/README.md

 - Red Hat Ansible Automation Platform 2.5+
 - VMware vCenter access
 - community.vmware collection available in your AAP execution environment
-- Nginx web server hosting OVA files with autoindex_format json enabled
+- A web server hosting OVA files capable of serving a JSON directory index.
+  Nginx is recommended using autoindex_format json (see Step 4).
 - Git repository connected to AAP as a project

 ---